Azure/SQL-Migration-AzureSQL-PoC/AzureSQLDB/assessment/PowerShell/Assessment-SKU-AzureSQLDB-using-PS.md

 > - **Connect to the Jump Box VM**
 > - VM name: **jb-migration**
 > - Use the credentials provided on the deploy page.

+Open a [Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us).
+It is already installed in the VM and by default it uses PowerShell.

 ## Run the assessment